UnicornGlobal/socket-server/README.md

 Socket Server and your Lumen / Laravel app do not have to be on the same physical machine.
 As long as they both use the same Redis server it will all work.

+# JWT

+You must use the same JWT you use with your Lumen / Laravel apps to auth with the socket server.
+This only applies to private channels.